RhetTbull/osxphotos/README.md

 ## What is osxphotos?

 OSXPhotos provides the ability to interact with and query Apple's Photos.app library database on MacOS.
-Using this module you can query the Photos database for information about the photos stored in a Photos library on your Mac--for example, file name, file path, and metadata such as keywords/tags, persons/faces, albums, etc.
+Using this module you can query the Photos database for information about the photos stored in a Photos library on your Mac--for example, file name, file path, and metadata such as keywords/tags, persons/faces, albums, etc. You can also easily export both the original and edited photos.

 **NOTE**: OSXPhotos currently only supports image files -- e.g. it does not handle movies.

 ## Supported operating systems

 Only works on MacOS (aka Mac OS X).
-Tested on MacOS 10.12.6 / Photos 2.0, 10.13.6 / Photos 3.0 and MacOS 10.14.5, 10.14.6 / Photos 4.0.
+Tested on MacOS 10.12.6 / Photos 2.0, 10.13.6 / Photos 3.0, MacOS 10.14.5, 10.14.6 / Photos 4.0, MacOS 10.15.1 / Photos 5.0.
 Requires python >= 3.6

-**NOTE**: Alpha support for Mac OS 10.15.0 / Photos 5.0.
-Photos 5.0 uses a new database format which required rewrite of much of the code for this module.
-If you find bugs, please open an [issue](https://github.com/RhetTbull/osxphotos/issues/).

 This module will read Photos databases for any supported version on any supported OS version.
 E.g. you can read a database created with Photos 4.0 on MacOS 10.14 on a machine running MacOS 10.12